-This IBM® Redbooks® publication is the first volume of a series of four books called The Virtualization Cookbook for IBM Z. The other three volumes relate to Red Hat, SUSE and Ubuntu:
+This IBM® Redbooks® publication is volume one of five in a series of books entitled The Virtualization Cookbook for IBM Z.

 This book series assumes that you are generally familiar with IBM Z technology and terminology.
 It does not assume an in-depth understanding of z/VM or Linux.
-It is written for those individuals who want to start quickly with z/VM and Linux on the mainframe, and get virtual servers up and running in a short time (days, not weeks or months).
+It is written for individuals who want to start quickly with z/VM and Linux, and get virtual servers up and running in a short time (days, not weeks or months).

 Table of contents